 Most doctors will agree that parents should still continue to place a baby on his back for sleeping, but if he is strong enough to roll onto his tummy, he is strong enough to lift his head and safely sleep in this position.
 This same principle applies if your baby seems to be face down after rolling over onto his belly; if he has the strength to roll over, he has the strength to lift or turn his head if he needs to while on his belly.
 (Again, ask your pediatrician.)

-However, babies MUST NOT be swaddled or in a Dock-A-Tot if sleeping on their tummies!
+However, babies MUST NOT be swaddled if sleeping on their tummies for safety reasons.

 But what if he HATES sleeping on his belly?